mathinking/HopfieldNetworkToolbox/README.md

 It is recommended to use the [latest release](https://github.com/mathinking/HopfieldNetworkToolbox/releases/latest).
 You may download the entire source code or a single installable Toolbox file.

 ## Install
-To install the Toolbox, simply run
+If you have downloaded the source code , simply run
 ```sh
 >> setup_hopfieldNetwork
 ```
-in MATLAB's Command Window.
+in MATLAB's Command Window to add all the right paths.

+If you have downloaded the `.mltbx` file, double click it from within MATLAB to install the Toolbox.

 ## Development
 Want to contribute?
 Great!
 Feel free to fork the repository and contact us for instructions and suggestions.